Renleekay/student-mental-health-analysis/README.md

 - Social and environmental factors
 - Psychological indicators (stress, anxiety, depression)

 The dataset used in this project is **synthetic**, meaning it was generated for analysis and learning purposes rather than collected from real individuals.
+Due to the file size being 320mb, i have provided a sample size of 10,000 records to fit githubs size limits.

 ---